bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 they manipulate the fluid around them, changing the texture of a liquid mind.

-There are two obvious mechanisms that could lead to this behaviour, the most simple - and the one taken so far is that liquids
+There are two obvious mechanisms that could lead to this behaviour, the most simple - and the one taken so far - is that fluids as a whole have experience.
+A less obvious one is that water's hexagonal structure is put under pressure from sodium ions rushing into gates along the axons, and causing it to become aware of the shape of the neuron's surface, and by extension the network as a whole.

+These two different viewpoints result in very different outcomes, in the former, mind flows along the neurons themselves, while in the latter it would flow throughout their liquid surroundings.

-# Predictions
+# Predictions for a Fluid Dynamic model

-A fluid-dynamic model of consciousness is a falsifiable one, but as a lay-hacker-philosopher rather than a neurologist, I can only offer intuition-based tests rather than technical ones.
+A fluid-dynamic model of consciousness is the most falsifiable one, but as a lay-hacker-philosopher rather than a neurologist, I can only offer intuition-based tests rather than technical ones.
 Regardless, the following thoughts provide a starting predictions that may support empirical testing.

-From this point on, we will assume that the mechanism is

-should disturb the fluid physically, amplifying and dampening waves through interference patterns at different frequencies.
-The structure of the network and the way the neurons fire would flow in rhythmic patterns, as ionic bumrush
+Neuron activations should disturb the fluid physically, amplifying and dampening waves through interference patterns at different frequencies.
+The structure of the network and the way the neurons fire would flow in rhythmic patterns, as ionic ripples flow throughout the fluid.
+These

 We should expect areas to do with learning to change in a geometric fashion as well as along the branches of the network.
 If awareness, or the cause of it,